Contents

 Annual Fee

-An annual fee is a set sum you pay every month in order to use and earn the benefits of a certain credit card.
+An annual fee is a set amount you pay each year to use and earn the benefits of a credit card.
 These fees can range anywhere from $30 to $150 per year, sometimes even higher.
-Often these cards also have specialized interest rates, and some even have income requirements.
+Often, these cards also have specialized interest rates, and some even have income requirements.
 They usually have high-limit options as well.
-Depending on the credit card providers, many offer the first year's fee to new cardholders.
+Depending on the credit card providers, many offer the first year’s fee to new cardholders.

 Cash Advance